 If you’ve been considering adding an island to your kitchen, the most important aspect to consider is—do you have the room to do so?
 An island that takes up too much room or that is placed too close to your cabinets can become very frustrating.
-Consider your kitchen's overall square footage and the bellow factors before adding an island.
+Consider your kitchen's overall square footage and the below factors before adding an island.

 An island is a versatile addition and can be designed to fit in smaller kitchens.
 Kitchen islands can be designed to have reduced depths or with wheels.
-Also, alternative options such as bar carts are an available alternative to the ‘traditional’ kitchen island.
+Also, a variety of alternative options such as bar carts are an available alternative to the ‘traditional’ kitchen island.
 Overall the size of the kitchen itself is rarely an issue and how space is used, the number of residents and the overall shape of the kitchen area are far more important.

 In terms of measurements, the recommended size for a fixed island is 40 by 40 inches or 1 by 1 meter with 31.5 inches (88 millimeters) of clearance.
-In small kitchens, even a well-placed island can be a bit snug when being used by two people for cooking (but not impossible) and perfectly usable for one person.
+In smaller kitchens, even a well-placed island can be a bit snug when being used by two people for cooking (but not impossible) and perfectly usable for one person.

 An island, on average, is 3 by 6.5 feet (or 1 by 2 meters) and has a clearance of roughly 40 inches or 1 meter.
-The distance around the island determines its size.
+The size of the kitchen island is determined by the distance around it.
 It's important to consider these proportions because even in a very large kitchen, an island can take up too much room if it's too large or improperly placed.
 It can also be a hassle to use as you have to walk around it, reach across it, and it may not be centrally located near other surfaces or cooking equipment.

-An island is like any other kitchen remodeling project in that it requires careful planning to succeed.
+An island is like any other kitchen remodeling project that requires careful planning in order to succeed.
 Measure your kitchen precisely and make sure it can accommodate an island addition.
 Remember even a small kitchen can benefit from an island, however, location, space, clearance, design, and features have to be reviewed before the project is undertaken to make proper use of your kitchen’s space and prevent avoidable errors.

-We can help make it easy to design your island, and the rest of your remodel for that matter.
-Kitchen Magic is a one-stop-shop and we ONLY do kitchens, so we’ve perfected the process.
+With our help, you can easily design your island, and the rest of your cooking area for that matter.
+Kitchen Magic is a one-stop-shop and we only do kitchens, so we’ve perfected the process.